 Tied in third place with 16% as well is South Africa.
 This shouldn’t come as much of a surprise since cryptocurrency work in Africa has been recognized many times before.
 The crypto scene there has continued to grow immensely over the years and despite regulatory clampdowns, the interest in cryptocurrency has not dwindled over time—in fact, it has continued to grow stronger.
 Not only do they use cryptocurrency as a means of wealth preservation, but they also use it as an investment tool as well as an easier way of sending payments abroad.
 One of the biggest real-use cases for cryptocurrency in Africa is sending out remittances.
 In that case, the use of cryptocurrencies makes it cheaper and more efficient.

 It can be seen among the top 5 countries that crypto is mostly used—for the lack of a better term—as an “escape” from corrupt governments and hyperinflating fiat currencies.
 Seeing it happen in the top 5 crypto-adopting countries in the world shows the true power of cryptocurrency.
 It’s more than just an investment tool.
 It has multiple real-life uses that can help the everyday lives of people around the world.
+Check out how to create a bitcoin account.

 If the world knew what kind of real-life uses cryptocurrencies had, it could increase the possibility of mass adoption and as cryptocurrency enthusiasts, this is something we all want.